Smilin-Dominator/smilin_streaming/README.md

-# Run The MariaDB Server
+# Run The MySQL Server
 `docker-compose up -d`

 # Run The API